uhaseeb85/StateMachineVisualizer/README.md

 - It also includes several UI-related libraries like @radix-ui/react-alert-dialog, @radix-ui/react-dialog, @shadcn/ui, lucide-react, tailwind-merge, and tailwindcss-animate.
 - There's also react-joyride for creating guided tours,
 - sonner for toast notifications, html2canvas for taking screenshots,
-- @react-pdf/renderer for rendering PDFs, and xlsx-js-style for working with Excel files.
+- xlsx-js-style for working with Excel files.

 ## File level Functional Details